 Academic Fair Use is a flexible law — and allows for great authenticity in course materials — but it’s also one that can’t be taken for granted.

 At the University of San Francisco, contact a Copyright Specialist at Gleeson Library for inquiries and to set up a consultation.
 You can also contact your School or College's dedicated librarian for consultations on Copyright and Academic Fair Use.

-Contact Instructional Technologies & Training to schedule a training session and access self-guided training materials on educational technologies supported at the University of San Francisco.
+Contact Instructional Technology & Training to schedule a training session and access self-guided training materials.

 - Brightspace Blog: "Finding captioned videos for your online courses" (login required)

 - Indiana University UITS: Post Copyrighted Materials Online